Skip to content

 • Receives / validates caller context from upstream

-• Handles access control, rate limiting, parameter validation
+• Handles access control, rate limiting, parameter validation, and metadata persistence

-• Default mode includes embedded worker; api-only mode delegates to external workers
+• Default mode includes an embedded worker; api-only mode handles ingress and routing only

 • Enforces per-session serial execution